top of page

 Vienna to Kuala Lumpur in Malaysia, that's 9,395 kilometres.
 Let's do this!

-Join our a new journey with this very special "remote Masterclass".
-Ian is about to start his very own Bar-rel Drinks Cabinet using a Hogshead Cask from the Glenrothes distillery.
+"remote Masterclass".
+Ian is about to start his very own Bar-rel Bar using a Hogshead Cask from the Whisky Barron that was used once to mature some delicious Glenrothes single malt.

 Part 1: The Barrel